bmeck/I-D/javascript-mjs/draft.md

 # Registration

 The ECMAScript media types are to be updated to point to a non-vendor specific standard undated specification of ECMAScript.
 In addition, a new file extension of .mjs is to be added to the list of file extensions with the restriction that it must correspond to the Module grammar of {{ECMA-262}}.
-Finally, the {{HTML}} specification is using text/javascript as the default media type of  when preparing script tags; therefore, text/javascript has been moved intended usage from OBSOLETE to COMMON.
+Finally, the {{HTML}} specification is using text/javascript as the default media type of ECMAScript when preparing script tags; therefore, text/javascript has been moved intended usage from OBSOLETE to COMMON.

 ## text/javascript